ayusograce/react-todo-list-2/README.md

+# TO-DO list React Project
+This is an introduction project coded along the tutorial from Web Dev Simplified

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.